-I have examined the above documents and I return one copy duly completed as requested.
-Please note that the architect will be responsible for the coordination and integration of your services into the overall design and I expect you to co-operate fully in this respect.
-To avoid confusion, I should be grateful if you would not report directly to me unless there is some very pressing reason.
+I return one copy duly completed as requested.
+Please note that the architect will be responsible for the co-ordination and integration of your services into the overall design and I expect you to co-operate fully in this respect.
+To avoid confusion, I should be grateful if you would not report directly to me unless there is some very pressing reason to do so.

-To client, if consultants' agreements are complex
+Letter 41 To client, if consultants' agreements are complex